SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/field-browser/index.md

 In addition to the fields found in your logs, the Field Browser shows **Time** (for message time), **Receipt Time** (for the receipt time), and **Message** (for raw log messages).
 No [drill-down searches](search-from-field-browser.md) can be run on these fields because they do not contain number or string data that can be searched on.

 :::info
-The **Receipt Time** field will only be displayed in the field browser when it is included in the query or when the **Use the Receipt Time** option is toggled on.
+The **Receipt Time** field will only be displayed in the field browser when it is included as field in the query or when the **Use the Receipt Time** option for time interval type is toggled on.
 :::

 ![FB_Field-Browser_Display-Fields.png](/img/search/get-started-search/search-page/FB-Field-Browser-Display-Fields.png)